ratibus/ratibus.github.io/_posts/2013-06-19-team-culture.markdown

 *TL;DR: Team culture is the backbone of your success*

-Few weeks ago, as I was about to leave the company I were working for for the last 6 years, I came to the idea of writing an article about the thing I am the most proud of having built these last years : my team (you will see I was not the only one to contribute to it, they did the most part).
+Few weeks ago, as I was about to leave the company I had been working for for the last 6 years, I came to the idea of writing an article about the thing I am the most proud of having built these last years : my team (you will see I was not the only one to contribute to it, they did the most part).
 But the question, that could sound silly at first is: *what defines a team ?* What does it take for a group of people to become a successful team ?